Pull-Request-Club/PRC/README.md

 ![](root/static/images/home-2019-12-28.png)

-Pull Request Club is a web application written with Perl on the Catalyst Framework.
+Pull Request Club is a web application written in Perl using the Catalyst Framework.
 Users can sign up with their GitHub accounts, and do two things:
 - Receive monthly assignments, and
 - Let the system assign their repositories to other participants.